c2079617/Dissertation/README.md

 # Dissertation
 # 🧾 AI-Powered Receipt Scanning Tool

-This project is a final-year Computer Science dissertation for Sheffield Hallam University.
-It is an AI-powered receipt scanning tool built in Python that automates expense tracking by extracting and structuring receipt data from images.
+This project is a final-year Computer Science dissertation at Sheffield Hallam University.
+It is an AI-powered receipt scanning tool that automates expense tracking by extracting and structuring receipt data from images stored in a synced Google Drive folder.

+---

 ## 📌 Project Summary

-The goal of this tool is to simplify the process of recording expenses by allowing users to simply take a photo of a receipt and send it via email.
-The system automatically processes the image, extracts important information such as the store name, items purchased, total amount, and stores this structured data in a database.
+The system watches a Google Drive folder for new receipt images.
+Once detected, each image is:
+1. Downloaded locally
+2. Preprocessed with OpenCV
+3. Scanned using Tesseract OCR
+4. Parsed and structured with GPT-4 into JSON format
+5. Stored in a database for user-friendly tracking and reporting

+---

 ## 🔧 Key Features

+- ✅ Sync with Google Drive folder
-- 📸 **Image Preprocessing** using OpenCV
+- 📸 Image preprocessing (grayscale, thresholding)
-- 🔍 **Text Extraction** with Tesseract OCR
+- 🔍 Text extraction via Tesseract OCR
-- 🤖 **Structured Data Generation** using OpenAI’s GPT model
+- 🤖 Structured data creation using OpenAI's GPT
-- 🧠 Converts raw receipt text into JSON format (store, items, prices, total)
-- 💾 Data ready to be saved in a database or displayed on a dashboard
-- 📨 Future expansion: Email-to-cloud upload & message queue processing
+- 💾 Temporary local storage of images
+- Integration with a web dashboard or database

+---

 ## 🗂️ Project Structure

-receipt-scanner/
+Dissertation/
-├── main.py
+├── main.py                          # Entry point
-├── .env
+├── .env                             # Environment variables (API keys, etc.)
-├── requirements.txt
+├── credentials.json                 # Google API OAuth credentials (downloaded from Google) ├── requirements.txt                 # Python dependencies
+├── receipts/                        # Folder to store temporarily downloaded receipt images │   └── sample.jpg
-├── utils/
+├── utils/                           # Helper modules
-│   ├── image_processor.py
+│   ├── image_processor.py          # OpenCV preprocessing
-│   └── receipt_parser.py
+│   ├── receipt_parser.py           # Tesseract OCR + GPT structuring
-├── receipts/
-│   └── sample.jpg
+│   └── gdrive_sync.py              # Google Drive sync and monitoring
+└── README.md

 ## 🚀 How It Works